Free outdoor gym equipment

-Free outdoor gym equipment is available for all ages across parks throughout Adur and Worthing.
+Free outdoor gym equipment is available for all ages in parks across Adur and Worthing, see list and map of locations below:

 We have put together some ideas on how to use the equipment in your own time.
 You will also find suggestions at some of the parks.